“I could never ask that Influencer for coffee.”

 We all have an inner critic.
 You know the little voice; it’s the one that keeps you stuck, keeps you scared and wants you to play small.
 In order to create the awesome changes you crave, you must transform this inner critic into an inner coach.

-Our mind is a very powerful tool, and we often underestimate the impact of our thoughts and words in our day-to-day lives.
+Having a positive mindset is a very powerful tool, and we often underestimate the impact of our thoughts and words in our day-to-day lives.
 The truth is this: Our thoughts can influence our emotions.
 Our emotions guide our actions.
 Our actions dictate the course of our lives.
 Confident people have greater control over their thoughts and have tuned their mental station into the frequency that insists, “I can.”

 The great news is that it’s entirely in your power to make this shift.
 In fact, your thoughts are one of the very few things in this world that you have control over.
 The transformation is 100 percent up to you!